Dom-Caracappa/c-programming-a-modern-approach/Notes/Chapter_1/ch1_notes.md

 The **C99** standard - released in 1999 - was an attempt to modernize the language with the creation of [inline functions]() for performance, [variable-lengths arrays]() for flexibility in memory use, the `long long int` type for extended precision, new data types and boolean types, as well as `//` single-line comments.
 The update also improved *floating-point operations*, making C more useful for scientific and engineering applications.

 **C11** - released in 2011 - improved portability and safety.
 C11 introduced a standard way of handling concurrency with thread-local storage and atomic operations, enhancing performance in multi-core environments.
 [Static assertions]() allow for compile-time error checking, [anonymous unions]() made structures more flexible and readable.The update added support for UTF-16 and UTF-32, expanding use for internationalization of word processor applications.
 [Optional bounds checking]() were aimed at increasing safety, these checking functions help catch buffer overflows.

+**C17/C18** focused mostly on stability by  bug fixes and addressing ambiguities/inconsistancies in C11.